Hoopoe starling: Description

 The hoopoe starling was 30 cm in length.
 The bird's culmen was 41 mm long, its wing 147 mm, its tail 114 mm, and its tarsus about 39 mm long.
 It was the largest of the three Mascarene starlings.
 A presumed adult male (NHMUK 1889.5.30.15) in the Paris museum has a light ash-grey head and back of the neck (lighter on the hind-neck), with a long crest the same colour with white shafts.
-Its back and tail are ash-brown, its wings darker with a greyish wash, and its uppertail covert feathers and rump have a rufous wash.
+Its back and tail are ash-brown, its wings darker with a greyish wash, and its upper tail covert feathers and rump have a rufous wash.
 Its primary coverts are white with brown tips; the bases (instead of the tips) are brown in other specimens.
 The superciliary stripe, lore, and most of the specimen's underside is white, with a pale rufous wash on the flanks and undertail coverts.
 The extent of light rufous on the underside varies by specimen.
 The beak and legs are lemon-yellow, with yellow-brown claws.
 It has a bare, triangular area of skin around the eye, which may have been yellow in life.
 Though the species' iris was described as bluish-brown, it has been depicted as brown, yellow, or orange.